Kim Wexler: Conception and development

 During the first two seasons, Kim was rarely seen without a business suit or a tight ponytail, a choice made between Seehorn, Gilligan, Gould and stylist Trish Almeida to show that Kim was "all business".
 In the third season, Kim gets into a car accident, breaking her arm which in actuality would make it difficult for Kim to put up her hair in a ponytail without significant effort.
 At this point, as Kim's character was starting to become unravelled, Almeida and Seehorn used how tight the ponytail was set as an implicit sign of Kim's internal turmoil: when it was set tight, Kim was focused on her job, but if it was loose, it meant she was struggling with sadness and worry.

-Gilligan has called Kim's arc through the fifth season an "impending tragedy", as her nearly-illegal actions are towards "self-destructive behavior".
+Gilligan has called Kim's arc through the fifth season an "impending tragedy", as her nearly illegal actions are towards "self-destructive behavior".
 Katie Beth Hall portrays a young Kim in a flashbacks in "Wexler v.
 Goodman" and "Axe and Grind".

 Character biography

 Background

-According to her driver's license in "JMM", Kim was born in 1968 and was raised in several Nebraska towns, including Red Cloud, but is intentionally vague about her past.
+According to her driver's license in "JMM", Kim was born in 1968.
+She was raised in several Nebraska towns, including Red Cloud, but is intentionally vague about her past.
 In a flashback in "Wexler v.
 Goodman", Kim is shown to have become self-reliant as a teenager due to her mother's alcoholism.
 In "The Guy for This", she claims that as a child, her mother frequently moved them from place to place to keep one step ahead of landlords to whom they owed back rent, and never had a place to call home herself.
 Kim further claims she moved to Albuquerque because of the limited opportunities available in her hometown.
-Kim's mother used her in small petty theft schemes, such as stealing a necklace and earrings which Kim has kept through adulthood, as shown in "Axe and Grind".
+Kim's mother used her in shoplifting and petty theft schemes, such as stealing a necklace and earrings which Kim has kept through adulthood, as shown in "Axe and Grind".

 Kim worked in the mailroom at Hamlin, Hamlin and McGill (HHM), where Howard Hamlin and Chuck McGill were lead partners.
 Chuck's younger brother Jimmy was employed in the mailroom because of Chuck's insistence that he work a legitimate job and rid himself of his con artist past.
 With HHM lending her the money to pay for law school, she completed her education and then joined the firm as an associate.

 After attaining admission to the bar, Kim quickly became one of HHM's top lawyers, and her success inspired Jimmy to secretly attend a distance learning law school and become an attorney.
 With Kim's encouragement, Jimmy started a solo practice after HHM decided against hiring him as an associate.
 During the period leading up to the events of Better Call Saul, Kim and Jimmy are shown to have developed a close personal relationship, which eventually turns romantic.